Xilinx/fpga24_routing_contest/docs/start.md

 The terminal output of RWRoute for each benchmark is available at `<Benchmark>_rwroute.phys.log` while the output of `CheckPhysNetlist` can be found at `<Benchmark>_rwroute.check.log`.
+Displaying this output on screen in addition to writing to these logs can be achieved by setting the `VERBOSE` flag: `make VERBOSE=1`.

 ### Improving On The Baseline